 A.P.
-BIOLOGY 07109 A / B 10 2 SEM 1 credit
+BIOLOGY 07109 A / B

 A.P.
 Biology is for the serious science student that has completed Earth Science.
 This course is in place of regular biology for the typical sophomore student.
 This class is also for students that have excelled in their core classes since there is rigorous reading and writing in addition to higher level math skills needed.
 A.P.
 Biology is a college course, not just a college preparatory course.
 A.P.
 Biology is designed to address the 4 main big ideas in biology outlined by the College Board.
 These include: